Welcome to the Mountain Amateur Athletic Club

 We are a non-profit organization that fulfills its mission by presenting the annual High School Sports Awards Banquet and Western North Carolina Sports Hall of Fame induction ceremony through generous sponsors.

-The Mountain Amateur Athletics Club hosted its 63rd annual awards banquet M at the Omni Grove Park Inn as the club honored the top high school student-athletes from Western North Carolina for the past year.
+The Mountain Amateur Athletics Club hosted its 63rd annual awards banquet May 25, 2025 at the Omni Grove Park Inn as the club honored the top high school student-athletes from Western North Carolina for the past year.

 Emma Bryson of West Henderson and Caroline Barton of Carolina Day both received two awards on the evening.
 Bryson, a volleyball standout for the Falcons, received the Ann Brandis Division I Female Athlete for a major sport.
 She was also voted as the Lary & Jan Schulhof Division I Female Athlete of the Year.